 Business Cybersecurity Business Resilience Cyber Resilience Cyber Risk Management Operational Resilience Risk Management

-As emerging technologies enhance and provide the efficiencies needed to be competitive and innovative globally, timed service deliveries and stakeholder engagement and well-being are not just essential, but integral to continuous business success and mission achievement.
+As emerging technologies enhance and provide the efficiencies needed to be competitive and innovative globally, timed service deliveries and stakeholder engagement and well-being are not just essential but integral to continuous business success and mission achievement.
 While such technologies create emerging opportunities and markets, they also create emerging risks that can cause devastating business risks that can not only hurt a company’s reputation but can also create varying liabilities in the law courts due to digital premises liabilities.
-These emerging risks affect digital trust and create distrust in the safety and security of technologies, services and products.
+Such emerging risks affect digital trust and create distrust in the safety and security of technologies, services and products, in addition to the business’s social responsibility to the digital culture.

 The management of emerging risks due to digital transformation, including ordinary cyber risks, requires a risk-based approach to all organisational risks at the governance level, where awareness through risk monitoring and risk management policies can be applied and developed, implementing risk-management throughout the organisation as a process integrated into business processes, functions and services.

 Understanding the risk-based approach as an essential process to reduce cyber risks, the planning, designing, implementing, operating, managing, monitoring, and continuous improvement of security controls can be achieved.
-This ongoing improvement not only reduces cyber risks but also enhances and matures the business’s operational resilience management program, instilling confidence in the efficacy and efficiency of security controls.
+This ongoing improvement reduces cyber risks and enhances and matures the business’s operational resilience management program, instilling confidence in the efficacy and efficiency of security controls while guaranteeing business continuity during high to critical incidents.

-The following are top-level business concerns in building operational resilience management (ORM) maturity:
+The following are some of the top-level business concerns in building digital operational resilience management (DORM) maturity:

-• An ORM program aligned to the organisation’s context—Understanding the business landscape, including its threat landscape, is crucial for the program’s efficacy and efficiency.
+• A DORM program aligned to the organisation’s context—Understanding the business landscape, including its threat landscape, is crucial for the program’s efficacy and efficiency.
+Not having a grasp of the digital threat landscape can create compliance risks, legal risks, and varying other risks that can gravely affect the well-being of the organisation, including its viability and reputation.

-• Building the Organizational Resilience Culture—This occurs through the development of supported communications strategies, awareness training, certified training, and mechanisms for cultivating resilience behaviours.
+• Building the Organizational Resilience Culture—This occurs through developing supported communications strategies, awareness training, certified training, and mechanisms for cultivating resilience behaviours.
+Failure to create a culture of resilience throughout the organisation can lead to low resilience maturity capabilities, affecting overall business resilience due to digital operational losses caused by cyber and information security incidents.

-• Assessment and Continuous improvement—Support the necessary tools to provide high-level insights into the program’s performance through comprehensive monitoring and measurement of KPIs and KRIs, presented through a strategic dashboard.
-This aids in informed decisions and ensures the organisation’s resilience posture (maturity).
+• Assessment and Continuous improvement—Support the strategic tools to provide high-level insights into the program’s performance through comprehensive self-assessments, monitoring and measurement of KPIs and KRIs, presented through a strategic dashboard.
+This aids in making informed decisions and ensures the organisation’s resilience posture (maturity).
+Without oversight through data and support, the DORM maturity cannot be ascertained, thereby putting the organisation at risk due to a security incident, like a ransomware attack causing operational losses and a data breach.

 Building business resilience through digital operational resilience involves essential activities to strengthen the organisation’s digital trust responsibilities within its business landscape.
 This includes enhancing stakeholder engagement and involvement while keeping them safe and secure from security threats.
-Corporate governance’s ethical, social, and political responsibilities have never been more critical than in this digital transformation age.
-It requires commitment and true leadership to ensure safe and secure operations, processes, functions, products and services delivered in a digitally transformed world.
+Corporate governance—ethical, social, and political responsibilities—has never been more critical than in this digital transformation age.
+It requires commitment and true leadership to ensure safe and secure operations, processes, functions, products, and services delivered in a digitally transformed world.

 Author